Common carpal tunnel symptoms include:

 - numbness in thumb, index and middle fingers

 - hand weakness

 In most cases, the diagnosis of carpal tunnel syndrome is based on symptoms, medical history, and physical examination.
 A steroid injection into the carpal tunnel (cortisone shot) can be used for treatment and to help make the diagnosis.
-An electrodiagnostic study (nerve conduction study) can be ordered to confirm the diagnosis in some cases, but it is not always required.
+An electrodiagnostic study (nerve conduction study or EMG) can be ordered to confirm the diagnosis in some cases, but it is not always required.
 Hand surgeons are experts in making the diagnosis of carpal tunnel syndrome and they can rule out other causes of symptoms.